Primary PE & Sport Premium

 - Increased participation in competitive sport

-The Sports Premium funding was introduced to help primary schools make additional and sustainable improvements to the quality of PE and sport they offer.
-Some ideas of what you might spend it on:
+The Sports Premium funding was introduced to help primary schools make additional and sustainable improvements to the quality of PE and sport you offer.
+This means that you should use the premium to

 - Staff training